preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Important Announcements  Rich Text Support
 ************************************************

-We now support Rich Text in Important Announcements.
+It is now possible to add Rich Text content to an Important Announcements.

 .. image:: important-announcements-rte.png